 Presentations held at senior residences or day programs are provided at no charge.
 A modest stipend is charged for other groups.

 To Request Or Schedule A JHSM Speakers' Bureau Presentation

 JHSM maintains an active year-round calendar of activities that support the organization’s mission.
 JHSM presents and sponsors, often in collaboration with other organizations, author chats, lectures and events that relate to the preservation and celebration of Michigan’s Jewish heritage and history.
 Our events are crafted to be both educational and entertaining and appeal to a broad range of participants.

 JHSM also extends its programming to areas outside of Detroit, including communities such as Traverse City, Flint and Windsor, Ontario.

 In 2010, JHSM launched a collaborative community-awareness event, J-Cycle, a bicycle tour of historic Jewish Detroit.
 Held each August, and always to a sold-out crowd, J-Cycle enables participants to enjoy the sights and sounds of the city while learning the area’s Jewish history.

 Sharing our state’s proud Jewish history is central to the mission of Jewish Historical Society of Michigan.
-JHSM's Jewish History Curriculum reaches roughly 400 middle-school students each year as educators not only bring Jewish history to life, but also demonstrate how Jewish values have been and continue to be a part of everyday life.
-Customizable for communities outside of the Detroit area, our immersive classroom experience builds an understanding of Michigan’s Jewish history, and reinforces Jewish pride and identity by bringing to life the stories of Michigan’s early Jewish settlers along with the legacies of today’s Jewish innovators, philanthropists, leaders, and urban pioneers.
+JHSM's Jewish History Curriculum reaches students of all ages.
+Our educators not only bring Jewish history to life, but also demonstrate how Jewish values have been and continue to be a vital part of our community.
+Customizable for communities outside of the Detroit area, our immersive classroom experiences build an understanding of Michigan’s Jewish history, and reinforce Jewish pride and identity through engaging stories of Michigan’s early Jewish settlers, along with the legacies of today’s Jewish innovators, philanthropists, leaders, and urban pioneers.